Beautiful scenery at Boca Ciega Park in Tampa

 Mineral rich water is used to fill the pools and spa at Safety Harbor

-Although the proposed youth & beauty benefits of the springs only justify a visit, the gorgeous location on 22 acres of of Western Tampa Bay, a great restaurant, a nice spa, and plenty of on-site recreational opportunities, are just more reasons to plan a relaxing getaway to Safety Harbor.
+Although the proposed youth & beauty benefits of the springs more than justify a visit, the gorgeous location, spa, and recreational amenities just make it all the more attractive.
 Oh, and they offer a wonderful weekend brunch buffet!

 16. You can walk through one of the one of the few remaining virgin slash pine forests in South Florida